Hurricane Larry set to sideswipe Bermuda before striking Newfoundland

 Swimming against a rip current is a surefire recipe for exhaustion; the Weather Service recommends avoiding the water to begin with, but, if caught in a rip current, swimming parallel to the beach until out of the narrow current’s pull.

-Aside from marine impacts, Larry will remain too far out to sea to influence weather over the U.S..
+Aside from marine impacts, Larry will remain too far out to sea to influence weather over the United States.
 On Wednesday, the New York Post incorrectly published an article attributing the risk of flooding and isolated tornadoes in the Northeast and Mid-Atlantic to Larry, but those hazards stem from an unrelated cold front.

 By late Friday night into Saturday, Larry will slam into the Avalon Peninsula of Newfoundland, bringing hurricane-force winds to the coastline and perhaps some storm surge.
-It will be undergoing “extratropical transition” and acquiring fronts while tapping into jet stream energy, adopting the structure of a nontropical low pressure system.
+It will be undergoing “extratropical transition” and acquiring fronts while tapping into jet stream energy, adopting the structure of a nontropical low-pressure system.

-Significant rainfall is also possible in parts of eastern Quebec and the Canadian Maritimes where remnant tropical moisture interacts with an approaching cold front.
-A widespread 1 to 4 inches of rain, with localized 5 inch totals, is likely.
+Significant rainfall is also possible in parts of eastern Quebec and the Canadian Maritimes, where remnant tropical moisture will interact with an approaching cold front.
+A widespread 1 to 4 inches of rain, with localized five-inch totals, is possible.

 Another system to watch

-Meanwhile a second tropical system bears watching, and it’s located in the Gulf of Mexico.
+Meanwhile, a second tropical system bears watching, and it’s located in the Gulf of Mexico.
 It has a 50 percent chance of development.
-Right now it exists as a cluster of thunderstorms and a lobe of weak low-level spin at the tail end of a cold front.
+It exists as a cluster of thunderstorms and a lobe of weak low-level spin at the tail end of a cold front.

 It’s unclear if that spin will consolidate much before the system moves ashore Thursday, and weather models are struggling to get a handle on how the system will evolve.
-Regardless, the wave will produce heavy rainfall over the Florida Panhandle and parts of southern Georgia, where a general 2 to 4 inches are likely between Wednesday and late Thursday.
+Regardless, the wave will produce heavy rainfall over the Florida Panhandle and parts of southern Georgia, where a general 2 to 4 inches are possible between Wednesday and late Thursday.

 By next week, the Atlantic’s main region where storms tend to develop at this time of year, between the Lesser Antilles and the African coastline, should remain quiet, but the Gulf will still have to be monitored for potential storm development.